How to send gigantic files (like multi-Gigabyte files) in Outlook?

 Those days are now over!

-Now, thanks to Attach2Cloud, you can attach files to virtually any size (up to 15 GB per file, no limit for the size of the email) to your Outlook emails and send them to any recipients of your choice.
-Whether your recipients use Outlook or other email programs or web browsers, are located inside or outside your organization, behind any email server, they can always receive your largest attached files, regardless of their size.
+Now, thanks to Attach2Cloud providing a full Outlook – OneDrive integration, you can attach files of virtually any size (up to 15 GB per file and soon 100 GB per file, with no email size limit) to your Outlook emails and send them to any recipients of your choice.
+Would your recipients use Outlook or other email programs or web browsers, be located inside or outside your organization, behind any email server, they can always receive your largest attached files, regardless of their size.

 How? very easy, you don’t have to do anything special, not even one single additional click!
 Simply attach your files to your Outlook emails as usual.